Health

 How do different COVID-19 vaccines work?

-All COVID-19 vaccines available in the U.S. have been shown to be safe and effective.
-Each vaccine works with your immune system to protect you if you're exposed to the virus that causes COVID-19.
-Learn the basics about available vaccines and how they work to protect you from COVID-19.
+COVID-19 vaccines work with your immune system to help protect you if you're exposed to the virus that causes COVID-19.
+Learn the basics about available vaccines and how they work to help protect you from COVID-19.

 Immune system basics

-To understand how the COVID-19 vaccines work, it helps to know how your immune system fights illnesses.
+To understand how the COVID-19 vaccines work, it helps to know how your immune system fights pathogens, like COVID-19.
 When SARS-CoV-2, the virus that causes COVID-19, invades your body, you develop an infection.
 The body has several types of white blood cells, and each helps to fight off the infection:

 - T-lymphocytes, or memory cells, attack cells that are infected with the virus.

-The first time you're infected with a certain germ, it can take days or weeks for your body to create this immune response.
-After you recover from the infection, your immune system remembers how to protect you against the germ in the future.
+After you recover from the infection, your immune system remembers defend itself against future exposures.
 In fact, the body keeps a few memory cells for a set amount of time.
-If you get infected with the same germ again, these memory cells can spring into action to protect you.
-In addition, B-lymphocytes produce antibodies to attack the germ.
+These memory cells allow your immune system to respond faster and more efficiently the next time you are exposed to the same pathogen.
 Note that it isn't known yet how long memory cells protect you against the virus that causes COVID-19.

 How vaccines help

-Vaccines allow you to build an immune response to the virus that causes COVID-19 without getting sick.
+COVID-19 vaccines allow you to build an immune response to the virus that causes COVID-19 without having to get the illness.
 There are two types of COVID-19 vaccines, and each works differently:

 What to expect if you get the vaccine

-In some cases, you can have side effects after receiving a COVID-19 vaccine, such as fever, chills or tiredness.
+Sometimes, after getting COVID-19 vaccination, symptoms, such as fever, chills or tiredness can occur.
 This is a sign that your body is building protection against the virus.
+It’s also common to have pain, swelling, and redness on the arm where the shot was given.
 Contact your healthcare provider if your symptoms are worrisome or if they don't improve after a few days.

 The take-home message

-All COVID-19 vaccines available in the U.S. have been rigorously studied for safety.
-They have each been shown to help prevent illness and reduce disease severity.
-Receiving a COVID-19 vaccine is one of several actions you can take to protect yourself and others from getting sick.
+COVID-19 vaccines have each been shown to help prevent severe illness , hospitalizations, and death from COVID-19.
+Receiving an updated COVID-19 vaccination is one of several actions you can take to protect yourself and others from getting sick.
 If you have questions about a COVID-19 vaccine, talk to your healthcare provider.

 Sources: